The Client Portal member experience

 How do members switch between apps in the portal?
 They use the app switcher in the top right corner of the top bar.
 Clicking it opens a dropdown of every app available to them, and one click opens the selected app.

 Do members get emailed about notifications too?
 Yes.
 Most in-app notification types also trigger a matching email notification, with the exception of "new like" notifications, which are in-app only.
+Members on your practice's mobile app can also receive matching push notifications.

 Are Client Portal notifications free to send?
 No. Notifications sent through the Client Portal, including community notifications, are billed, so factor that into highly active communities.